 Articles of Incorporation

 Are you thinking of starting your small business?
 If you are planning to Incorporate your business, you must file company formation documents with the state government.
-One of the most important steps you need to take is to file the Articles of Incorporation (often known called Certificates of Incorporation, Articles of Association, or Charters) at a Secretary of State’s Office or with the Department of Commerce.
+One of the most important steps you need to take is to file the Articles of Incorporation (often known as Certificates of Incorporation, Articles of Association, or Charters) at a Secretary of State’s Office or with the Department of Commerce.

 Unlike a General Partnership or a Sole Proprietorship, both of which are formed as soon as the owner or owners conduct business, LLC and Corporation must be created with the state, and each state has its own incorporation requirements.
 Let’s learn about the Articles of Incorporation in detail.